 - If you want to have an excellent resolution, then you need to have a wider aperture.

-In general, it is pointless to have a magnification higher than 2x the focal length (in millimeters) of your scope, because the image clarity will still be dependent on the time, season, and atmospheric condition of viewing.
+In general, it is pointless to have a magnification higher than 2x the aperture (in millimeters) of your scope, because the image clarity will still be dependent on the time, season, and atmospheric condition of viewing.

 Consequently, the ideal scope for your planet viewing must have an aperture bigger than 100 mm and scope focal length longer than 1000 mm.

 Consequently, if you have a scope with a focal length of 1000 mm and an aperture diameter of 100 mm, then its maximum magnification is around 200x.
-You need to use an eyepiece with a focal length of 5 millimeters for this scope.
-Likewise, this scope is ideal for viewing planets beyond Saturn.
+You need to use an eyepiece with a focal length of 5 millimeters to acheive the 200X magnification.

-Meanwhile, if you plan to view planets Neptune and Uranus, you need to use a scope with 400x power or higher.
-Likewise, this scope must have a focal ratio of f/10 or scope focal length of 2000 mm and aperture width of 200 mm.
+Meanwhile, if you plan to view planets Neptune and Uranus, you need to use a scope with higher magnification.
+Telescopes must have a higher focal ratio, say an f/10 or so focal length and preferably an aperture over 100mm to achieve useful magnification.

 An Example Chart